alephium/old-wiki/src/Pool-Mining-Guide.md

 ## Example node configuration for mining pool:

+> This section is for pool operators, not for miners.

 ```
 // more connections for better block propagation
 alephium.network.external-address = "<public IP for discovery>:9973"